 For instance, to become a nurse practitioner, you need a minimum of a master’s degree in a specialty.

 Most nurse practitioners now have a doctor or nurse practitioner (DNP) degree.

-If you want to be part of the highest-earners, you must demonstrate the zeal to learn.
+If you want to be part of the highest earners, you must demonstrate a zeal to learn.

 It is physically, emotionally, mentally, and psychologically demanding to care for others.

 You daily cope with deaths, illnesses, devastating injuries, busy days, and long shifts.

 They can have adverse effects on your mental health if you don’t care for yourself.